ElliotKillick/windows-vs-linux-loader-architecture/README.md

 How cool is that?
 That's like if Windows serviced your `LoadLibrary` request by handing you back a pointer to the module's `LDR_DATA_TABLE_ENTRY`!

-Microsoft's reasoning behind the return type of `LoadLibrary` seems to stem from the 16-bit Windows API, where [libraries became conflated with data files memory-mapped files](https://learn.microsoft.com/en-us/previous-versions/ms810501(v=msdn.10)#:~:text=Whereas%20Windows%203.1%20needs%20to%20copy%20data%20from%20an%20executable%20file%20into%20main%20memory%20to%20build%20code%20segments%20or%20load%20resources%2C%20Windows%20NT%20only%20needs%20to%20create%20a%20memory%2Dmapped%20file%20object%20that%20is%20backed%20by%20the%20executable%20file%20instead%20of%20the%20system%20pagefile.).
+Microsoft's reasoning behind the return type of `LoadLibrary` stems from the 16-bit Windows API (going back to Windows 1.0 when the function was introduced), where [libraries became conflated with data files or memory-mapped files](https://learn.microsoft.com/en-us/previous-versions/ms810501(v=msdn.10)#:~:text=Whereas%20Windows%203.1%20needs%20to%20copy%20data%20from%20an%20executable%20file%20into%20main%20memory%20to%20build%20code%20segments%20or%20load%20resources%2C%20Windows%20NT%20only%20needs%20to%20create%20a%20memory%2Dmapped%20file%20object%20that%20is%20backed%20by%20the%20executable%20file%20instead%20of%20the%20system%20pagefile.) meaning "libraries" could exist for the sole purpose of containing data with no code.
 In the first release of Windows NT (i.e. Windows NT 3.1), Microsoft carried forward this unique mistake while also [adding an extension for specifying that a "library" must load only as a memory-mapped file](https://devblogs.microsoft.com/oldnewthing/20141120-00/?p=43573) and how to open this file.
 Consequently, the modern Windows loader is stuck with maintaining a red-black tree at `ntdll!LdrpModuleBaseAddressIndex` for speeding up base address ➜ `LDR_DATA_TABLE_ENTRY` lookups (the legacy Windows loader slowly [iterated the `InLoadOrderModuleList` linked list](https://github.com/reactos/reactos/blob/053939e27cbf4d6475fb33b6fc16199bd944880d/dll/ntdll/ldr/ldrutils.c#L1610-L1611) in the PEB to do these lookups).
+This indirection is a contibuting factor to slow process creation on Windows (simply set a read watchpoint on `ntdll!LdrpModuleBaseAddressIndex` during process startup to see what a hot data structure this is).
+The performance of Windows delay loading is also negatively affected by this indirection, and the synchronization it required to access the shared data structure, because `ntdll!LdrResolveDelayLoadedAPI` calls `ntdll!LdrpFindLoadedDllByHandle` every time it runs.

+A reasonable person could expect that given Windows' focus on dynamic loading of [executable modules](data/windows/timeline-verification)—unlike the prevalent static linking of the time—it would have ensured a solid design for its core dynamic loading API.
+Especially since [Multics](https://en.wikipedia.org/wiki/Multics) had already pioneered the idea of dynamically linking libraries and [used memory-mapped files to share data](https://www.multicians.org/myths.html#nofile) years before Microsoft was even founded.
+Indeed, this quirk in the library loader exemplifies an avoidable misstep—one that, like virtually all Windows API oversights, exists as an outcome of Microsoft's expedient development style when creating their core technologies.

 An excerpt from *Windows Internals: System architecture, processes, threads, memory management, and more, Part 1 (7th edition)* states this regarding the `ntdll!LdrpModuleBaseAddressIndex` data structure (and `ntdll!LdrpMappingInfoIndex`):

 > Additionally, because lookups in linked lists are algorithmically expensive (being done in linear time), the loader also maintains two red-black trees, which are efficient binary lookup trees.
 The first is sorted by base address, while the second is sorted by the hash of the module’s name.
 With these trees, the searching algorithm can run in logarithmic time, which is significantly more efficient and greatly speeds up process-creation performance in Windows 8 and later.
 Additionally, as a security precaution, the root of these two trees, unlike the linked lists, is not accessible in the PEB.
 This makes them harder to locate by shell code, which is operating in an environment where address space layout randomization (ASLR) is enabled.

-While the message on performance is certainly a true and prudent point to make, I also find that statement alone lacks relevant perspective on the fact that `ntdll!LdrpModuleBaseAddressIndex` only exists to begin with as a workaround for Microsoft's blunder with the `LoadLibrary` function API.
+While the message on performance is a true and prudent point to make, I also find that statement alone lacks relevant perspective on the fact that `ntdll!LdrpModuleBaseAddressIndex` only exists to begin with as a workaround for Microsoft's blunder with the `LoadLibrary` function API.
 The point regarding security is dubious because if the module linked lists are already in the PEB (and must remain there indefinitely for backward compatibility) then excluding the red-black trees has no effect because security comes down to the lowest common denominator.
-The background infromation on the trouble with module linked lists residing in the PEB is nice (of course, there are a variety of ways to find other modules in the process but those methods would be a bit "harder" and likely not universal).
+The background information on trouble that arises from module linked lists residing in the PEB is nice (of course, there are a variety of ways to find other modules in the process but those methods would be a bit "harder" and likely not universal).
 Again though, there is a more relevant point to make that is not addressed by the book especially since it does cover the associated Windows history in some places, just not here.

 ## Library Loading Locations Across Operating Systems